Introduction to 5 A Side Football

 Five-A-Side Kits – What Should You Wear?

-During an official match, London team members should wear a t-shirt or jersey, shorts, shin pads/guards, football socks, and football boots.
-If you’re playing casually, then you can wear whatever you feel most comfortable in although we recommend you always stick to the right footwear depending on the surface you’re playing on to avoid any injuries.
+During a match, team members should wear a t-shirt or jersey that are similar colour to that of their team mates.
+Ideally team the team kit would be identical.
+Uniform shorts and socks are also preferable to easily identify who is a team mate and who is an opposition player.
+In most leagues shin pads/guards are mandatory to protect players from injury.
+Of course if you’re playing casually, then you can wear whatever you feel most comfortable in although we recommend you always stick to the appropriate footwear depending on the surface you’re playing on to avoid injuries.
+See below for more on footwear options.

 Football Footwear: Boots, Shoes, Trainers and Astros